Charles John Guthrie, Lord Guthrie: Life

 Guthrie was born at 2 Lauriston Lane in Edinburgh, the son of Rev Thomas Guthrie, a major figure in Scottish church history.
 By 1860 the family had moved to 1 Salisbury Road, a large villa in south Edinburgh.

-He was educated at Edinburgh Academy and then studied Law at Edinburgh University graduating around 1871.
-In 1875, was admitted to the Faculty of Advocates.
+He was educated at Edinburgh Academy, and then studied Law at Edinburgh University, graduating around 1871.
+In 1875, he was admitted to the Faculty of Advocates.
 From 1881 to 1900, he was legal adviser to the Church of Scotland, and in 1897, became a Q.C.
 From 1900 to 1907 he served as Sheriff of Ross and Cromarty.

 In 1907, he was appointed a Senator of the College of Justice.
 Lord Guthrie was a member of the Royal Commissions on Historical Monuments in Scotland (1908) and on Divorce and Matrimonial Causes (1909), and was Chairman of the Houseletting Commission (1906–07).
 In 1909, he presided over the trial of Oscar Slater.
-Guthrie made prejudicial and pejorative comments during his summing up, leading to Scotland’s worst ever miscarriage of justice.
+Guthrie made prejudicial and pejorative comments during his summing up, leading to a miscarriage of justice.
 Slater was released and pardoned 20 years later.

-When he was young, Guthrie had been a friend of Robert Louis Stevenson, and published, in 1914, an appreciation of "Cummy," Stevenson's nurse.
+When he was young, Guthrie had been a friend of Robert Louis Stevenson.
+In 1914 he published an appreciation of "Cummy" (Stevenson's Nurse), and "Robert Louis Stevenson: Some Personal Recollections" (Edinburgh: W. Green, 1920).
 His other works include John Knox and his House (1898), and an edition of Knox's History of the Reformation in Scotland (1898), besides contributions to the memoir of his father, Thomas Guthrie (1875).
 From 1910 to 1919, he was President of the Boys' Brigade of Great Britain and Ireland, and was a member of various antiquarian societies.